 6.26 Sub-Acute Placements

-Domain Care Management, ACH Client, Family and Agency Rights and Responsibilities
+Domain Care Management, ACI H Client, Family and Age ency Rights and Responsiblities

 Effective 6-30-2022 Revision Dates

 Documents

-Reference ACH Child and Family Se ACH Child and Family Services Policy - Client Rights and Responsibilities
+Reference ACH Child and Family Se ervices Policy - Client Rig ghts and Responsibilities

 Occasionally, children/youth in care are in need of a sub-acute inpatient psychiatric treatment placement (these are placements in a hospital setting but the child does not meet the criteria for an acute psychiatric hospitalization and rather has more long-term ongoing psychiatric needs).
 When this is the case OCOK can seek placement into an approved sub-acute program, only if the program has first been approved by DFPS.
 In order to seek approval for a new sub-acute provider, OCOK must take the following steps: